rs-station/reciprocalspaceship/docs/documentation.rst

 the ``master`` branch of the repo; however, it is also possible to build it locally in order to preview any changes.
 There are a few additional dependencies that can all be installed using ``pip`` or ``conda``::

-  conda install sphinx sphinx_rtd_theme nbsphinx ipython jupyter
+  conda install -c conda-forge sphinx sphinx_rtd_theme nbsphinx ipython jupyter

 The documentation can then be built using the ``Makefile`` in the ``docs/`` subdirectory::